ilci66/react-hotel-project-post/README.md

 * If there is a filtered array render and map that one.
 If there's no filter go and render that one.
 * Handle the clear filter option as well

+# Room
+* get the room info from the database using the prarams passed
+* calculate the cost of the stay using the days and the price given from the rooms
+* make reservation when the price is calculated
+* as we don't have a payment and an acctual working reservation system we will just window.confirm the info

 # Next
-# Room
-get the room info from the database using the prarams passed
+KEEP A CONSISTENT COLOR CHEME IN COMPONENTS